mskyaxl/wsl-terminal/README.md

 ## Switch distros

+At least Windows 10 Build 16273.

-Use `open-wsl -d distro` to switch distros (Windows 10 Build 16273).
+Use `open-wsl -d distro` to switch distros:

 ```
 # list all distros